Risedronate sodium hemipentahydrate

 Tell your doctor if you have any of the following medical conditions:

-- bone and mineral metabolism disturbances (e.g. vitamin D deficiency, parathyroid hormone abnormalities)
+- disturbances of bone and mineral metabolism (for example vitamin D deficiency, parathyroid hormone abnormalities)

 - pain, swelling or numbness of the jaw or a “heavy jaw feeling” or loosening of a tooth

-Check with your doctor or dentist to see if a dental check-up is required before starting risedronate.
-This is especially important if you are receiving therapy used to treat cancer or taking corticosteroids (e.g. prednisone or cortisone).
+Check with your doctor or dentist to see if a dental check-up is required before starting Risedronate.
+This is especially important if you are receiving medicines or therapy used to treat cancer or taking corticosteroids (e.g. prednisone or cortisone).

 Do not take this medicine until you and your doctor have discussed the risks and benefits involved.